 Should I Leave My Irresponsible Roommate High and Dry?

-Are you ready to dive into a real-life roommate drama that has left one Reddit user questioning if they would be in the wrong for leaving their roommate high and dry?
+Are you ready to dive into a real-life roommate drama that has left one Reddit user questioning whether they would be in the wrong for leaving their roommate high and dry?
 The original post outlines a situation where one roommate has been consistently falling short on rent and other financial obligations, leaving the OP to cover the costs and borrow money just to make ends meet.

 The frustration peaks when the roommate fails to repay the borrowed money and spreads lies about the OP mismanaging funds.
 The OP contemplates taking drastic measures by reclaiming their belongings, such as mattresses and utilities, and leaving the roommate to face the consequences alone, including a pending court date and potential lack of power and gas.

 The community is divided in their responses, with some empathizing with the OP's predicament and advising them to take back what is rightfully theirs, while others suggest exploring legal options or learning from the experience.
-The comments range from supporting the OP's decision to reclaim their belongings to cautioning about potential legal repercussions and self-reflection on setting boundaries with roommates.
+The comments range from supporting the OP's decision to reclaim their belongings to cautioning about potential legal repercussions and the need for self-reflection on setting boundaries with roommates.

 The thread is filled with a mix of advice, empathy, and differing perspectives on handling roommate conflicts and financial disputes.
-So, what do you think – would you be the jerk in this scenario if you were in the OP's shoes?
+So, what do you think—would you be the jerk in this scenario if you were in the OP's shoes?

 Original Post

-doesnt have it.
-Communication has gone caput.
+She doesn't have it.
+Communication has gone kaput.

 Me.
-I keep reminding her, nothing.
+I keep reminding her, and nothing happens.

-That part hasnt happened yet, ill update when it does but.. would i be the a**hole to do it?
+That part hasn't happened yet; I'll update when it does, but... would I be the a**hole to do it?

 The Impact of Financial Stress

+Financial stress can significantly affect mental health, leading to anxiety, depression, and interpersonal conflict.
+According to Suze Orman, a well-known financial advisor, "Financial stress can lead to a breakdown in communication and trust, which are essential in any relationship."
 In roommate situations, this stress might manifest as avoidance behaviors or deception, as individuals struggle to cope with their reality.
-Understanding this context can help the OP approach the situation with empathy, recognizing the roommate's potential underlying struggles with financial management.
+Understanding this context can help the OP approach the situation with empathy, recognizing the roommate's potential underlying struggles with financial management, as noted by Michelle Singletary, a financial columnist who states, "Many people hide their financial issues out of shame, which can create significant misunderstandings in shared living arrangements."

 Comment from u/archangel7134